fueripe-desu/gofidential/README.md

 - [Issues](#issues)
 - [Show Your Support](#show-your-support)

-## Getting Started

-This section is currently being worked on...

 ## Features
 - ⚙️ **Environment-Aware:** Automatically adapts to different environments (development, staging, production).
 - 🛠 **Highly Customizable:** Offers extensive configuration options to fit your workflow.